JohnSundell/SwiftTips/README.md

+⚠️ **This list is no longer being updated.
+For my latest Swift tips, checkout the ["Tips" section on Swift by Sundell](https://www.swiftbysundell.com/tips)**.

 # Swift tips & tricks ⚡️

 One of the things I really love about Swift is how I keep finding interesting ways to use it in various situations, and when I do - I usually share them on [Twitter](https://twitter.com/johnsundell).
 Here's a collection of all the tips & tricks that I've shared so far.
 Each entry has a link to the original tweet, if you want to respond with some feedback or question, which is always super welcome! 🚀